mjordan/islandora_workbench/README.md

 model_tid: 24
 ```

+* `task` is one of 'create' or 'delete'.
-* `hostname` is the hostname, including port number if not 80, of your Islandora repository.
+* `host` is the hostname, including port number if not 80, of your Islandora repository.
 * `username` is the username used to authenticate the requests.
 * `password` is the user's password.
 * `input_dir` is the full or relative path to the directory containing the images and metadata CSV file.